marqdouj/dotnet.web.jsinterop.azure.maps.atlas/README.md

 - `MapContainer`.
 Helper component to display the map.
 Use is not required, but recommended for simple control of the map display.

 ## Release Notes (Current)
-- `11.0.0-Preview-3.0`
+- `11.0.0-Preview-3.1`
-   - `Map Instances`.
-You can now create/remove instances of the atlas.Map via `AtlasInterop.Factory`.
+   - `Map Controls`.
+You can now create/remove instances of basic atlas map controls via `AtlasInterop.Controls`.

 ## [Release Notes (All)](Documents/ReleaseNotes.md)